-Patricia Hallam, L.Ac., is a Licensed Acupuncturist in the state of Oregon and is the owner of Sunset Healing Arts Center.
-In addition to a master’s degree in Acupuncture & Oriental Medicine from the Oregon College of Oriental Medicine, she also holds a master’s degree in Public Health Policy & Administration from the University of California at Berkeley and a bachelor’s degree in Genetics from UC Davis.
+Patricia Hallam, LAc, is a Licensed Acupuncturist in the state of Oregon and is the owner of Sunset Healing Arts Center.
+In addition to a master’s degree in Acupuncture & Oriental Medicine from the Oregon College of Oriental Medicine, she also holds an MPH in Public Health Policy & Administration from UC Berkeley and a BS in Genetics from UC Davis.

-In her spare time, Patricia enjoys the creative process of improving her home and garden, spending time in the beauty and stillness of nature, studying and practicing the spiritual discipline of mindfulness, and taking time out to appreciate and participate in various creative endeavors.
-She has always enjoyed arts and crafts, and is never without a decorating, sewing or jewelry making project.
+In her spare time, Patricia enjoys gardening, spending time in the beauty and stillness of nature, studying and practicing the spiritual discipline of mindfulness, and taking time out to appreciate and participate in various creative endeavors.
 She also finds great pleasure in vocal music and has been a member of many types of choral ensembles throughout her life.
-She recently completed a one-year course of study as an apprentice voice teacher at the Transformational Voice Institute and also helped to found the Portland Threshold choir, a group of women dedicated to providing the soothing, healing benefits of music through a cappella singing at the bedsides of people struggling with fear, pain, and suffering at the threshold between life and death.
-More recently, she has begun to compose music for this group and is currently working on putting together a CD of original songs with other members of the choir.
-Patricia has also had a long-standing love and appreciation of dance in all its many forms.
-She studied ballet for many years in her youth, danced in musicals and with modern dance troupes in high school and college, and currently enjoys taking dance classes and attending performances when she can.
-It is her belief that participating in activities that give one joy is an essential part of creating and sustaining vibrant health.
+She was a founding member of the Portland Threshold choir, a group of women dedicated to providing the soothing, healing benefits of music through a cappella singing at the bedsides of people struggling with fear, pain, and suffering at the threshold between life and death.
+More recently, she has begun to compose music for this group and worked with other members of the choir to create a CD of original songs.

 For more information on the services Patricia provides or to schedule an appointment, please call her at (503) 421-9339, or email her at: firstname.lastname@example.org.